restorando/cornelius/index.md

 Default: `true`

-## displayAbsoluteValue
+## displayAbsoluteValues

-If `displayAbsoluteValue` is set to true, absolute values will be displayed instead of the percentage value.
+If `displayAbsoluteValues` is set to true, absolute values will be displayed instead of the percentage value.

 Default: `false`